IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

-\textbf{Optimization.} During the network optimization, the weight of the clustering loss $L_{cluster(x)}$ and the bandwidth parameter in the mean shift algorithm are set to gradually increase with the number of iterations (the larger the bandwidth is, the smaller the number of mean-shift clustering categories is).
-This is because, in the early stage of network optimization, the inferred reflectance $r$ is not reliable and needs lower weight.
+\textbf{Optimization.} During the network optimization, the weight of the clustering loss $L_{cluster(\mathbf{x})}$ and the bandwidth parameter in the mean shift algorithm are gradually increased with the number of iterations (the larger the bandwidth is, the smaller the number of mean-shift clustering categories is).
+That is because, in the early stage of network optimization, the inferred reflectance $r$ is not reliable and needs lower weight.
 While in the later stage, a higher weight can lead the output of the network to converge toward the effect of clustering, making the reflectance $r$ before and after clustering indistinguishable.